is the largest settlement on Salt Cay, and one of the oldest in the Turks and Caicos. Two of the

 island’s three restaurants, most businesses, the island's only port of Deane's Dock, and many of accommodations are also located in the district.
 Although outside of the settlement,

-Deane's Dock, the cargo and passenger harbour for Salt Cay, is the busiest section and is what would be considered the “centre” of town.
+Deane's Dock, the cargo and passenger harbor for Salt Cay, is the busiest section and is what would be considered the “center” of town.

 Although tourism does provide the main income to the local economy, the town lacks the commercial atmosphere of so many other tropical vacation destinations.
 This creates the main draw; a Caribbean island exhibiting the old way of life.

 Vying with the

 Grand Turk Lighthouse for the position of most-recognizable structure in the country, the centuries-old Harrriott White House, the previous home and headquarters of a wealthy salt family, still stands.